 Storytelling Genius Known as ‘the one man theatre troupe’ Jay O Callaghan is a storytelling genius.
 Captivating, enthralling and masterful with pure simplicity and elegance.
 No matter the subject Jay brings it to life in a magical and childlike manner.
 Storytelling Genius At Work One of the best storytelling videos here from one of the best around.
 He travels the world telling stories and is revered for his performances in the Abbey theatre, Dublin.
 An expert at leaving his audience wondering where the time went as they become immersed in his narritive.
 A Real Storytelling Genius Jay has also performed at The National Theatre Complex in London, Lincoln Center and the Boston Symphony Orchestra.
 He says storeis are often about people, places and trouble.
 They build to a high point then a resolution.
 Here Jay O’ Callaghan talks about getting into a story to get a point across.
 Any point.
 His well thought out presentation hits all the highs, rolls over all the lows and then the rest.
 He builds intrigue like a real storytelling genius should.
 He leads and leads and makes great use of his voice at just the right moments.And its not long before you find yourself [More]

 Great Storytelling Persuasion Power The power of persuasion elegantly woven into a great story is legendary.
-Here Jennifer Aaker tells some great stories about how they fit so very well together.
+Here Jennifer Aaker tells some great stories about how they fit so very well and so naturally together.
+This type of persuasion rocks!
 However her great skill here is weaving information and story together almost seamlessly.
 This is no small feat considering we’re used to having one as a main course and one for desert.
 Here on the same plate – they are served up impeccably well.
 In fact this secret sauce tantalises both sides of experience at the same time.
-The wider creative narritive and the structured detail well blended.
-And science has shown how remarkably well the human brain learns in this unique environment.
+The wider creative narritive and the detail are very well blended together.
+And science has shown just how well the human brain learns in this unique environment.
 Persuasion Power Made Easy It’s what makes this a super powered persuasion video.
 There’s some nittyy gritty on that topic right here.

 Joseph Riggio masterfully exposing the structure of the great story – our own story.
 Story simplified isn’t just an A, B, C formula.
 He shows the depth of our own great story and where the framework and walls are built.
 He explains how the great story is built and the foundations they’re built upon.
 Tell The Great Story